matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 Generally this is undesirable and users do not need to be notified for the same message multiple times (e.g. if a user is fixing a typo).

-Edited events end up with two `m.mentions` properties:
+Replacement events may have `m.mentions` properties in two locations:

-* One at the top-level of the `content`, this should contain any users to mention *for this edit*.
+* One at the top-level of the `content`, which should contain any users to mention *for this edit*.
 * One inside the `m.new_content` property, which should contain the full list of mentioned users in any version of the event.